Full-time: One year, Part-time: Two to three years

 Campus or eLearning, Full-time and Part-time

-Sport is now a multi-billion dollar global industry and the content of the taught modules is reflective of the global context in which sports organisations operate, with use made of a range of international case studies.
-The module The Sport Business explicitly examines the global business context of sport and part of the learning in this module involves joint video linked lectures and seminars with the Volga State Sports Academy in Kazan, Russia, which holds the World Student Games in 2013.
+Sport is now a multi-billion-dollar global industry and the content of the taught modules is reflective of the global context in which sports organisations operate, with use made of a range of international case studies.
+The module The Sport Business and Strategic Thinking explicitly examines the global business context of sport and part of the learning in this module involves joint video linked lectures and seminars with the Volga State Sports Academy in Kazan, Russia, which held the World Student Games in 2013.
 In addition, Principles and Practice of Sports Marketing incorporates international sports marketing as a key theme.
 Students will be given flexibility in assessments to draw on international materials, such as case studies of global and/or non-UK sports brands.
 Depending on the availability of suitable partners, students may be able to work on live international sports marketing consultancy projects, with either UK or non-UK-based organisations.